d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 });
 ```

-The exported router will now be used in the `main.ts` file:
+The exported router must now be used in the `main.ts` file:

 ```ts
 import { createApp } from 'vue';